How does acupuncture feel?

 Loose comfortable clothing is preferable.
 Some people like to bring shorts and a loose tank top to change into, but these are not required.
 Please expect to take off shoes, socks, watches, and bracelets, and to roll up sleeves or pant legs.

 Acupuncturists use the body to assess information and it responds in subtle ways.
-The practitioner will take your pulse on both arms, look at your tongue, and may palpate your abdomen to gain information.
-We feel along areas that span your arms, legs, torso, back, or head. *Please let your practitioner know if you are uncomfortable in any areas or have any concerns.
+The practitioner will take your pulse on both arms, look at your tongue, and may touch and press on your abdomen to gain information.
+We feel along areas that span your arms, legs, torso, back, or head.
+Please let your practitioner know if you are uncomfortable in any areas or have any concerns.

 How do I prepare for my appointment?

-- Eat a light meal prior to treatment.
+Eat a light meal prior to treatment & skip caffeine before treatment.

-- Turn your cell phone to silent or airplane mode when you arrive.
+Turn your cell phone to silent or airplane mode for treatment.

 How many sessions will I need?